gianluca-rainis/magicExplorer/README.md

 # 🧙‍♂️ MagicExplorer
-An action 2D game made with Godot Engine, where you play as a wizard casting spells to survive endless waves of enemies!
+An action 2D game made with Godot Engine, where you play as a wizard that's exploring a dungeon full of dangerous enemies!

 ---

 ## 📜 Description

-In *MagicExplorer*, you take on the role of a lone wizard, fighting off endless hordes of goblins and dangerous creatures.
-Armed at first with just the **Firebolt** spell, you must move swiftly, attack strategically, and defend yourself while increasing your score through kills and survival time.
+In *MagicExplorer*, you take on the role of a lone wizard, fighting off dangerous creatures while explorign a dungeon.
+Armed with only three spells, you must move swiftly, attack strategically, and defend yourself while increasing your score through kills and survival time.

-Your goal is simple: **survive as long as you can and reach the highest score**!
+Your goal is simple: **explore all the dungeon, beat more enemies that you can and reach the highest score**!

 ---